ldemoprojects/cdemo/README.md

 ![Overview](/src/flux/data/img/overview.png?raw=true)

 ## Architecture
 The architecture of this app involves a parent container, with a Header, Footer, and Content.
 Communication between components is done using flux.
-The main dispatch event is EXPAND_CONTACT, which is triggered from the ContactList component whenever a contact is clicked.
+The main dispatch event is `EXPAND_CONTACT`, which is triggered from the ContactList component whenever a contact is clicked.
 This updates the store state to match the id of the expanded component.

 ## Data
-The data consists of a main contacts object that includes the user's name and id.
+The data consists of a main contacts object that includes the user's general information.
 Inside, there is a `people` array that contains the user's contacts.

   ```
     name: 'Alex',